nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 entry point.

-The particular implementation of FA2 token contract MAY extend one of the standard configuration APIs with additional custom entry points. `permission_config` type defines all standard config APIs.
+The particular implementation of FA2 token contract MAY extend one of the standard configuration APIs with additional custom entry points. `permission_policy_config` type defines all standard config APIs.

 #### `custom_config`